 In late June 2022, the Keep Alberta RCMP Campaign joined local supporters in signing a Call to Action which was sent to the Government of Alberta, to voice concern over continued efforts to advance the creation of an expensive new provincial police service.
 This list of supports continues to grow.

 In 2021, the Government's own Fair Deal Panel surveys showed that Albertan's do not support the idea of a provincial police service with only 35% of Fair Deal Survey respondents supporting the idea, ranking it second last in terms of priorities.

 A transition creates real risks to ongoing policing improvements, including proven-successful crime reduction strategies in rural and remote communities.

 - Rural policing is complex and quickly evolving requiring officers to be fully trained for any possible event or issue in large areas with few neighbours and back-up.

-- The Alberta RCMP dedicated 30 officers and 40 civilians to a Crime Reduction Strategy, which has led to a successful 10% decrease in crime rates for rural detachments and 6% for municipal detachments so far.
+- The Alberta RCMP dedicated 30 officers and 40 civilians to a Crime Reduction Strategy, which has led to a successful 10% decrease in crime rates for rural detachments and 6% for municipal detachments in 2018.
 An expensive, smaller, and disruptive new police force would put this progress at risk.